 VisLab's 1998 autonomous car

-‘It’s exciting to see that our early vision technologies are now considered among the most promising sensing technologies for autonomous driving,’ said Dr Alberto Broggi, founder of the VisLab group and now general manager of Ambarella, Italy.
-‘I feel fortunate to have had the chance to participate in shaping autonomous driving technology in its early years, when very few people understood this opportunity.
-Twenty years later, we are quite pleased to be showcasing CV1 to European automakers for their consideration in the development of their own autonomous vehicles.’
+‘It’s exciting to see that our early vision technologies are now considered among the most promising sensing technologies for autonomous driving,’ commented Dr Alberto Broggi, founder of the VisLab group and now general manager of Ambarella, Italy.
+‘I feel fortunate to have had the chance to participate in shaping autonomous driving technology in its early years, when very few people understood this opportunity.’

 In MilleMiglia in Automatico in 1998, VisLab engineers equipped Argo, their autonomous car, with off-the-shelf cameras and a PC loaded with their computer vision algorithms.
 Argo was capable of detecting lane markings and any obstacle or vehicle in front of the car.
 For the test, Argo successfully drove itself in regular traffic, over the course of six days, on the route of the historic Italian MilleMiglia, a thousand-mile endurance race from Brescia to Rome and back again that first took place in 1927.